TIMOTHY

 Investigator, National Endowment for the Arts.
 Design of the Annual Arts Basic

-sponsored by the United States National Endowment for the Arts.
-Timothy
+States National Endowment for the Arts sponsors the AABS.
+Timothy Triplett was

-Triplett was the Principal Investigator that developed the design of the AABS.
+the Principal Investigator that developed the design of the AABS.
+This survey

-This survey design work included cognitively evaluating the survey questions
+design work included cognitively evaluating the survey questions and conducting

 Survey Manager,